Terms of Service - Trooli

 • The damage is due to defects in third party software, content or acts we couldn’t reasonably be expected to be aware of.

-6. Telephone services
+6 Telephone services

 6.3 Emergency calls during a power outage or network outage.
-If you do not have a traditional telephony service that uses your copper phone line, calls to the emergency services numbers 999/112 will fail if there’s a power cut or if your Trooli broadband Service fails.
+If you do not have a traditional telephony service that uses your copper phone line, calls to the emergency services numbers 999/112 will fail if there’s a power cut or if your Trooli Broadband Service fails.
 You must explain this to anyone who may use your internet telephony service.
 You understand and accept that you should always have another way to call 999/112 emergency services (whether by using the existing copper wire phone line to your Home or another alternative).

-7. Paying for the services
+7 Paying for the Services

-7.1 You are responsible for the cost of all charges you incur whilst using the Trooli Services, whether you, as the account holder, or someone else, incurs these costs.
+7.1 You are responsible for the cost of all charges you incur whilst using the Trooli Services, whether you, as the Account Holder, or someone else, incurs these costs.

 7.5 Changes to our prices.
 All prices are subject to change, unless your discounted price is guaranteed in the Offer Terms, upon Trooli giving not less than thirty days prior written notice to you.